This week’s episode of The 100 subtly introduced the show’s first queer character, addressing a major concern fans have had with the series.

 For the uninitiated, The 100 may just be a tiny dystopian teen show on The CW, but as anyone who’s watched it knows, the show is extraordinary.
 And this is largely because The 100 has — seemingly effortlessly — constructed a world in which all modern society-imposed restrictions have been washed away.

-The world of The 100 is refreshingly non-confrontational about big issues in today’s society; specifically racism and misogyny.
+The world of The 100 is refreshingly non-confrontational about big issues in today’s society, most notably sexism and gender roles.
 The series depicts a post-apocalyptic future in which humanity seems, finally, to have laid age-old conflicts to rest, having simply moved on to bigger and more important issues.

-But the beauty of The 100 isn’t that it portrays strong female characters and/or persons of color; it’s that within the narrative, it’s a complete non-issue.
+But the interesting thing about The 100 isn’t simply that shows female characters and/or persons of color in central, story-driving roles; it’s that within the narrative, it’s a complete non-issue.

-We have previously hailed the series for being able to put women in power (both physically and politically) without anyone ever uttering the words, “But you’re a girl!”
+I have previously hailed the series for being able to put women in power (both physically and politically) without anyone ever needing to vocalize that they are powerful in spite of their gender.

-Characters are simply characters; some are selfish, some are smart, some are cowards, some are self-sacrificing, some are cruel, some are strong… and appearance and gender are irrelevant factors.
+Women are simply women; characters are simply characters: some are selfish, some are smart, some are cowards, some are self-sacrificing, some are cruel, some are strong… and appearance and gender are irrelevant factors.

-However, as philanthropic as The 100 writers have been in this regard, fans have continuously scratched their heads at the seemingly complete absence of bisexual and homosexual characters.
+However, as philanthropic as The 100 writers have been in this regard, fans have continuously scratched their heads at the seemingly complete absence of LGBTQ+ characters.

 The show, while not famed for its romances, has featured numerous (we count at least six in the first season) different hook-ups, and all of them have been male/female.